hsf-training/hsf-training-docker/_episodes/10-containerized-analysis.md

 > mkdir fitting_output
 > ~~~
 >
 > Find a partner and pull the image they've built for their skimming repo from the gitlab registry.
 Launch a container using your partner's image.
-Try to run the analysis code to produce the `histogram.root` file that will get input to the fitting repo.
+Try to run the analysis code to produce the `histogram.root` file that will get input to the fitting repo, using the `skim_prebuilt.sh` script we created in the previous lesson for the first skimming step.
 >
 > **Note:** We'll need to pass the output from the skimming stage to the fitting stage.
 To enable this, you can volume mount the `skimming_output` directory into the container.
 Then, as long as you save the skimming output to the volume-mounted location in the container, it will also be available locally under `skimming_output`.
 >